 Validation of the work experience may be provided by employers or clients.

-It is essential that validation can be provided for those Units of Competence the Applicant wishes to be assessed against.
+It is essential that validation can be provided for those Units for Certification the Applicant wishes to be assessed against.
 Contact details for the employers or clients must be provided for validation.
 The Certifying Body shall assess which validation methodology shall be used based on the review of the information provided.

 Application form